Why do students do NAPLAN?

 Participation in NAPLAN

-NAPLAN is for everyone.
-ACARA supports inclusive testing so all students have the opportunity to participate in the national assessment program.
+NAPLAN is for all Year 3, 5, 7 and 9 students.
+ACARA supports inclusive testing, so all students have the opportunity to participate in the National Assessment Program.

 In exceptional circumstances, a student with a disability that severely limits their capacity to participate in the assessment, or a student who has recently arrived in Australia and has a non-English speaking background, may be granted a formal exemption.